 Jin’s gaze blankly followed the employee writing Catherine’s name on the paper cup with a marker.
 So her name is Catherine.
-She thought she habituated herself to this kind of things yet couldn’t help but notice her mood slightly changing.
+She thought she habituated herself to this kind of thing yet couldn’t help but notice her mood slightly changing.

 “White Chocolate Mocha!”

 Spilled coffee on the lid made the white, empty paper cup dirty.
 Jin carefully cleaned her cup with a napkin and turned to go back to the office when she heard,